miragejs/ember-cli-mirage/docs/v0.0.29/quickstart.md

 ];
 ```

-Given this file, these objects will be added to the `users` database table, since the filename is `users.js`.
+These objects will be added to the `users` database table, since the filename is `users.js`.
 Now, any route can retrieve this data via `db.users.all()`, and we have a single place to manage our mock data.

-By default, fixtures are only loaded in development.
-To have Mirage load your fixture files during testing, simply delete the `/mirage/factories` directory.

 <aside class='Docs-page__aside'>
   <p>Learn more about <a href="../seeding-your-database">factories</a>.</p>
 </aside>

-You can also use factories to seed your database.
-Factories give you fine-grained control over data creation, which is especially useful for setting up state during testing.
+In acceptance testing, you use factories to create database data.
+Factories give you finer control over what data you create, which is useful for setting up initial state in your tests.

 You create factories by adding files under `/mirage/factories/`: